vivekprm/solidity-smart-contract/02-Blockchain Working.md

 Base Fees get programatically algorithmically adjusted to try to target for all the blocks to be 50% full.
 If they are more than 50% full this base fees automatically goes up.
 If they are less than 50% full, this base fees goes down.

+Tax savings is Transaction Fees if we would have used Max Gas Price minus transaction fees with the actual gas prices.

+In case of sending Ethereum input data is blank but with smart contract it's not going to be blank.